-With our German lessons for Rooms in the house you will learn "Rooms in the house" in 4 easy steps.
-The German you will learn in this lesson consists of 10 Words that name rooms in a house.
+With our German lessons you will learn the topic "Rooms in the house" in 4 quick and easy steps.
+The German you will learn in these lessons consists of 10 words that name rooms in a house.

 Each German lesson consists of 4 interactive learning activities and includes full audio by a native German speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of German lesson available, beginner and intermediate.